TSE:BNS

 Bank of Nova Scotia is a Canadian stock, trading under the symbol BNS.TO (previously BNS-T on Stockchase) on the Toronto Stock Exchange (BNS-CT).
 It is usually referred to as TSX:BNS or BNS.TO

-In the last year, 27 stock analysts published opinions about BNS.TO (previously BNS-T on Stockchase).
-13 analysts recommended to BUY the stock.
-6 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is HOLD.
+In the last year, 29 stock analysts issued a Buy, Sell, or Hold rating on BNS.TO (previously BNS-T on Stockchase).
+13 analysts recommended to BUY and 7 analysts recommended to SELL the stock.
+The latest stock analyst rating is DON'T BUY.
 Read the latest stock experts' ratings for Bank of Nova Scotia.

-Bank of Nova Scotia was recommended as a Top Pick by Rebecca Teltscher on 2025-12-04.
+Bank of Nova Scotia was recommended as a Top Pick by Tim Regan on 2026-07-29.
 Read the latest stock experts ratings for Bank of Nova Scotia.

-27 stock analysts on Stockchase covered Bank of Nova Scotia in the last year.
-It is a trending stock that is worth watching.
+Bank of Nova Scotia is followed by 2153 investors on Stockchase and is a trending stock that is worth watching.